ceph/ceph/doc/radosgw/multitenancy.rst

 Swift with Keystone
 -------------------

-TBD -- don't forget to explain the function of
+TBD -- do not forget to explain the function of
        rgw keystone implicit tenants = true
        in commit e9259486decab52a362443d3fd3dec33b0ec654f